modernish/modernish/README.md

 emulating GNU where they differ.
 The `-S`, `-B` and `-b` options are modernish enhancements based on `bc`(1) functionality.

+#### use sys/base/rev ####
+`rev` copies the specified files to the standard output, reversing the order of characters in every line.
+If no files are specified, the standard input is read.

+Please note: the ability of this `rev` to deal correctly with UTF-8 multibyte characters depends entirely on the shell it's run on.
+For instance, `dash` will mess it up, `yash` is fine.
+By default, the module refuses to load on shells with `BUG_MULTIBYTE` unless the option `-w BUG_MULTIBYTE` is added to the `use` command.

+Usage: like `rev` on Linux and BSD, which is like `cat` except that `-` is a filename and does not denote standard input.
+No options are supported.

 ### use sys/dir ###
 Functions for working with directories.
 So far I have: